josecastillolema/mini-nfv/README.md

 mini-nfv debugging
 --------------
-During a mini-nfv session, the openvswitch status can be debugging using the following command:
+During a mini-nfv session, the openvswitch status can be debugging using the following commands (from outside mininfv CLI):
 ```
 $ sudo ovs-vsctl show
 bece8326-e719-4b6f-abee-a422f6904808